-Easy to grow: As you will see with the care instructions below these are very easy to maintain, however, the more you see to it’s basic needs, the better and stronger it will grow.
+As you will see with the care instructions below, these are very easy to maintain.
+However, the more you see to it’s basic needs, the better and stronger it will grow.

-Flowering: Some growers have just been fortunate that theirs has bloomed while others have had to make the conditions right.
+Some growers have just been fortunate that theirs has bloomed, while others have had to make the conditions right.
 Many have never seen one bloom in years (like me).

-The general advice is at the end of summer bring the plant into a spot that will provide it with a few hours daylight, stop giving it fertiliser, reduce watering and provide full darkness at night -- then you may see them bloom, in the winter.
+The general advice is at the end of summer, bring the plant into a spot that will provide it with a few hours of daylight, stop giving it fertilizer, reduce watering and provide full darkness at night — then you may see them bloom in the winter.
 The plant will see this as a resting period.

 Jade Plant Flowering

 Jade Plant Care